truls/dbrew/README.md

 function signature.
 If rewriting fails, there is always a fall-back: calling the original function.

+Warning: DBrew is in a very early state with lots of features missing.

 ## Why is this useful?

 Performance